 In fact, “Sales of herbal dietary supplements in the United States increased by 7.9% in 2013, reaching six billion dollars for the first time,” according to the American Botanical Council.
 (1) This is by far the largest increase since the 1990s and we’ve seen steady growth in herbal sales for the last 10+ years straight.

 Researchers at the University of Maryland Medical Center found that the above-ground portion of the plant is the most beneficial.
-Here’s a fascinating fact: the German government has actually approved the above-ground parts of echinacea in treatments for upper respiratory tract infections, urinary tract infections, slow healing wounds and colds.
+The German government has actually approved the above-ground parts of echinacea in treatments for upper respiratory tract infections, urinary tract infections, slow healing wounds and colds.
 (4)

 An analysis conducted by the University of Connecticut looked at 14 different echinacea studies.
 The results, which were published in the journal Lancet Infectious Diseases, found the following: